deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task01.md

-# Task 1: Lonely Singles in Your Area! 👀
+# Task 1: Lonely Singles In Your Area! 👀

 ## DESCRIPTION

 Introducing SudoSingles™!
-The single-pane-of-glass application for lonely techies hoping to hyperscale their romantic connections!
+The single-pane-of-glass app for lonely techies hoping to hyperscale their romantic connections!
 Whether you seek to make a new friend or find someone to "kubectl" with for the rest of your days, if you’re a tech nerd, SudoSingles™ is for you!
 Check it out today!

 ## DETAILS

 Welcome to your new job – head of security for SudoSingles LLC, creators of the hottest new dating website for techie professionals.
 Today, you’ll protect the company from malware in critical S3 buckets and save a lot of time along the way.

 No spoilers yet, though.
 Your first task is to get acquainted with the product itself.
-Locate the “FSSWebsite” entry in the Credentials section below and navigate to that URL.
+Locate the “FSSWebsite” entry in the "Credentials" section below and navigate to that url.

-You will be taken to SudoSingles™’s profile creator, where users can upload their most alluring profile pictures to show to potential mates.
+This url leads to the SudoSingles™’s profile creator, where users can upload their most alluring profile pictures to show to potential mates.
 Feel free to upload a few images of your own to see how it works.

 To complete this task: please enter the tagline for SudoSingles™ in the box below.